DecentLabs/ethereum-lupi/docs/devenv.md

 cd privatechain
 ./runprivatechain.sh
 ```
-in new terminal, from ethereum-lupi root folder:
+to deploy all contracts: in new terminal, from ethereum-lupi root folder:
 ```
+npm run bridge:deploy
 truffle migrate --reset
 ```
-or to deploy only a new LupiManager & Lupi:
+or to deploy only a new LupiManager:
 ```
 truffle migrate -f 2
 ```